devoli170/playground/ops/wsl/setup_systemd_and_microk8s.md

 > After the reboot download this msi with an kernel update and run the .msi: https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi

 > Open another terminal.
-This time you don't need to run as admin.
-Then set WSL 2 as default
+This time you don't have to run as admin.
+Then set WSL version 2 as default
 ```
 wsl --set-default-version 2
 ```